C-essential surfaces in (3-manifold, graph) pairs: Abstract

 \section{Abstract}

 Let $T$ be a graph in a compact, orientable 3--manifold $M$ and let $\Gamma$ be a subgraph. $T$ can be placed in bridge position with respect to a Heegaard surface $H$.
-We use untelescoping and consolidation operations to show that if $H$ is what we call $(T,\Gamma)$-c-weakly reducible in the complement of $T$ then either the exterior of $T$ contains an essential meridional surface or one of several ``degenerate'' situations occurs.
-This extends previous results of Hayashi-Shimokawa and Tomova to graphs in 3-manifolds which may have non-empty boundary.
-We apply this result to the study of leveling edges of trivalent Heegaard spines.
+We show that if $H$ is what we call $(T,\Gamma)$-c-weakly reducible in the complement of $T$ then either a ``degenerate'' situation occurs or $H$ can be untelescoped and consolidated into a collection of ``thick surfaces'' and ``thin surfaces''.
+The thin surfaces are c-essential (c-incompressible and essential) in the graph exterior and each thick surface is a strongly irreducible bridge surface in the complement of the thin surfaces.
+This strengthens and extends previous results of Hayashi-Shimokawa and Tomova to graphs in 3-manifolds that may have non-empty boundary.